-Damiana is a small tropical shrub, indigenous to Suriname.
+Damiana is a small tropical shrub, indigenous to South and Central America.
 The leaves are used for medicinal purposes.

-In traditional medicine, Damiana is used as an aphrodisiac (increases sexual desire and enhances performance).
-However there are also other applications such as antidepressant, nerve tonic (mild depression and anxiety), diuretic, cough-suppressant, kidney, menstrual, pregnancy disorders and mild laxative.
+In traditional medicine, Damiana is used as an aphrodisiac (naturally increases sexual desire and enhances performance).
+However, there are also other applications such as antidepressant, nerve tonic (mild depression and anxiety), diuretic, cough-suppressant, kidney, menstrual, pregnancy disorders and mild laxative.

 Damiana is approved for food use by the United States Food and Drug Administration (FDA).